ACCEPTING AN OFFER ON YOUR HOME: THE NEXT STEPS

 The majority of the time, offers will have two contingencies – a Home Inspection Contingency and a Mortgage Contingency.
 It’s crucial to understand what each one means and how it impacts your home sale specifically.

 Home Inspection Contingency:

-a) Home Inspection Contingency: An inspection will be usually written 7 days from the time of the offer.
+A home inspection will be usually conducted 7-10 days from the time that the offer is signed.
 The inspection will consist of a thorough checking of all major structural and mechanical components of the home.
 The heating or electrical systems are the most likely suspects where issues may arise.
 If an issue does arise, classify it as something you were aware of (i.e. you knew the windows were original) or a surprise (i.e. the heating system is on life support).
-If the inspection points out things that were known then don’t expect any further negotiating on the price.
-If there are surprises, a Buyer will usually push back for the issue to be addressed or the price reduced.
+If the inspection points out things that were known, then don’t expect any further negotiating on the price.
+If there are any surprises, be prepared for the possibility of the buyer negotiating for the issue to be addressed or the price reduced.

-b) Mortgage Contingency: A mortgage contingency is to protect the Buyer in the event that they are unable to obtain financing.
-This contingency is usually 30 days after the offer is accepted.
-It is important to make sure the pre-approval letter is thoroughly reviewed and that a full credit check and verification of income is performed on the Buyer by their lender of choice.
+A mortgage contingency is to protect the buyer in the event that they are unable to obtain financing.
+This contingency is usually 30 days after the offer is signed and accepted.
+It is important for the home buyers to make sure their pre-approval letter is thoroughly reviewed and that a full credit check and verification of income is performed by their lender of choice.

-2) Once the home inspection is complete and both parties are satisfied with the results, a Purchase and Sale Agreement will be drafted by the Seller’s attorney.
+Once the home inspection is complete and both parties are satisfied with the results, a Purchase and Sale Agreement will be drafted by the Seller’s attorney.
 The P&S, as it is commonly referred to, is similar to an offer but with more language protecting both the Buyer and the Seller.
-It will also have a place for the mortgage contingency as referenced above.

 If you hire an experienced real estate agent they will be able to check all the documents to make sure they are all in order and can answer any questions you may have.
 They can guide you through these steps to make sure the transaction goes smoothly.